-This post content is sponsored by American Express, however the views and opinions expressed represent my own and I only work with brands & products that I trust and believe in.
+This post content is sponsored by American Express, however the views and opinions expressed represent my own.

 I don’t know about you, but aside from the holidays I always find that summer is when I spend the most money.
 Maybe it’s because things tend to slow down work-wise, so I’ve got more free time to pull out my wallet.
 Or maybe it’s because summer means vacation time, which means flights, hotels and lots of eating out.